• Skip to primary navigation

 This recipe makes about one litre, or 2 pints of sauce, but you can easily double the ingredients to make a larger batch.

-Tomatoes – you can use whatever tomatoes you prefer.
+Tomatoes - you can use whatever tomatoes you prefer.
 I had a mixture of beef tomatoes, cherry tomatoes and salad tomatoes.
-Plum tomatoes would also be good to use because they tend to have less pips or seeds.
+Plum tomatoes would also be good to use because they tend to have fewer pips or seeds.

 Onions – by weight you will need half the amount of onions as tomatoes, so a 2: 1 ratio of tomatoes to onions.